QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 When you pay at your supermarket, do you add on a 10% to your bill for the cashier?
 No, they're paid by the supermarket.

-When you ask an employee at a retails tore to check something in the back for you, e.g. shoes in a particular size, do you give them a tip?
+When you ask an employee at a shop to check something in the back for you, e.g. shoes in a particular size, do you give them a tip?
 Do you tip them if they gave you good advice?

 When you arrived safely at your destination on a bus or a taxi, do you leave a little extra for the driver?